stelar-eu/walkthroughs/Scenario 5 - Extracting LAI Timeseries from Sentinel-2 imagery/readme.md

 **We suggest using any of the following datasets for this scenario.**

-1. <a href="/stelar/console/v1/catalog/tile-33uvp-reflectance-sentinel-2-imagery-2021" target="_blank">Tile 33UVP Reflectance Sentinel 2 Imagery 2021</a> - A dataset
+1. <a href="/stelar/console/v1/catalog/tile-33uvp-lai-tifs-for-2021" target="_blank">Tile 33UVP LAI TIFs for 2021</a> - A dataset
-containing Sentinel-2 multi-band reflectance imagery for tile 33UVP, which can be used for field segmentation.
+containing Sentinel-2 multiple LAI single band imagery for the 33UVP tile in Austria, covering the year 2021

 ---